 Borneo is a giant island that is shared by Malaysia, Indonesia and Brunei.
 As the World’s third-largest island, Borneo is home to beautiful beaches, biodiverse rainforests, and wildlife including orangutans and clouded leopards.

 The Malaysian part of Borneo includes 2 parts: Sarawak (South) and Sabah (North).
 They are charming and special in different ways.
 Every summer, the Rainforest World Music Festival is held in Sarawak attracting thousands of people from all over the World.

 What to eat in Malaysia

 This is the dish that Gordon Ramsay learned to cook while traveling to Malaysia.
-Beef is slow-cooked in several days to create the tenderness, rich and multi-layered flavor while combining with fresh lemongrass, galangal, ginger and shallots.
-Spices used include cumin, cinnamon, turmeric and chili.
+Beef is slow-cooked for several days to create the tenderness, rich and multi-layered flavor while combined with fresh lemongrass, galangal, ginger, and shallots.
+Spices used include cumin, cinnamon, turmeric, and chili.

 This Malaysian laksa is perfect for people who have a taste for creamy soups.
 With coconut milk, the broth is thickened.